justinwoo/purescript-howto-foreign-generic/README.md

 ## See the blog post about this here: http://qiita.com/kimagure/items/00f97c7fc6cef178fa3c

+## Note!!!
+Do you need to just get some simple JSON parsed?
+Give [Simple-JSON](https://github.com/justinwoo/purescript-simple-json) a try!

 ## Important: Changes from Video and Slides

 The lesson/slides were made with the previous version of foreign-generics.
 Here's a somewhat quick rundown of what's changed: